SQream/sqream_docs/reference/sql/sql_statements/dml_commands/values.rst

 .. tip::
    * Use VALUES in conjunction with :ref:`INSERT<insert>` statements to insert a set of one or more rows.

-.. note:: The maximum number of values in the ``VALUE`` clause is limited to 500.

 Permissions
 =============